-This dresser was found in a local garage and was being used as a work bench at the time that we purchased it.
-There was multiple chips on the dresser but we knew from the moment that we looked at it that it had a lot of potential to once again be a show piece in someones home.
+This dresser was found in a local garage and was being used as a workbench when we purchased it.
+There were multiple chips on the dresser, but we knew from the moment that we looked at it that it had a lot of potential to be a showpiece in someone's home once again.

 When deciding on a design, we always consider the dresser's best features to showcase.
-This dresser's drawers had an awesome wood veneer that was in great shape, so we decided that we would use a stain and a paint to make this dresser pop!
+This dresser's drawers had an excellent wood veneer in great shape, so we decided that we would use a stain and paint combination to make this dresser pop!

 We used the following supplies on this dresser:

-The first step was to remove all of the original stain.
-After we sanded the body down we had to address some of the chips that the body had.
+The first step was to remove all of the original finish.
+After we sanded the body down, we had to address some of the body's chips.

 Wood filler has been the best option for us so far in fixing chips.

 After the staining process was completed, it was finally time to paint the body.
 It is always important to remember to tape the inside of the body where the drawers will slide in and out of.
-We will admit that this is not a necessary step, but if you want to have a re-purposed dresser that looks professional grade, then every detail matters.
+We will admit that this is unnecessary, but if you want to have a re-purposed dresser that looks professional-grade, every detail matters.

-Once the paint was dry we added a coat of wax to the body of the dresser.
+Once the paint was dry, we added a coat of wax to the body of the dresser.
 Remember to not overcoat with wax because it will create major streaks, especially with a darker paint color.
 After the wax has been applied, allow it to sit overnight.
-The next day you should take fine steel wool over the entire body, then buff out the wax with a cloth.
+It would be best if you took fine steel wool over the entire body the next day, then buff out the wax with a cloth.
 (Note: Make sure that you are not too aggressive with the steel wool because you may end up peeling back the paint).

-After you have accomplished this, you will want to let the wax cure for around seven days before putting the dresser into any significant use.
-Also, until it is fully cured be careful to touch the wax with your fingers because the oil from your hands may transfer into the wax giving it a dirty look.
+After accomplishing this, you will want to let the wax cure for around seven days before putting the dresser into any significant use.
+Also, until it is fully cured, be careful to touch the wax with your fingers because the oil from your hands may transfer into the wax, giving it a dirty look.

 Josh and Sydney are life adventurers that love to learn and create.
 We are exact opposites and enjoy gaining new perspective.
 Our home is where our varying personalities shine, and we use it to gather our friends and family together.